sillevl/labict-citygame/project/project-requirements.md

 All code and progress should be managed using Git. [github.com](https://github.com) can be used to create repositories and organize collaboration.
 Teachers should have full access to the projects, and projects should be public.

-Note: Even failed experiments or code not used in the end result must be stored in git repositories.
+Note: Even failed experiments or code not used in the end result must be stored in git repositories. **Code that has not been committed, is code that doesn't exist.**

 ## Redmine